-Going to the hospital, whether for an emergency or a chronic condition that you or a loved one need help with, is not fun.
-One thing we know is that you trust the medical professionals there to care for you and help make you feel better.
+Going to the hospital, whether for an emergency or a chronic condition that you or a loved one needs help with, is not fun.
+That said, one thing many at least assume is that they can trust the medical professionals there to care for you and help make you feel better.

 Medical mistakes account for more than 250,000 deaths annually in the US.
+That may even be a conservative estimate.
 Some estimates say it could be as many as 440,000.
 Many of those deaths happen as a result of patients acquiring infections, most of which are preventable.

 The worst-case scenario is a patient dying.
 Nearly 100,000 people die each year from hospital-acquired infections.
 In fact, the CDC says that nearly 1 in 3 people who die in a hospital have sepsis, a form of infection that spreads throughout the entire body.

 Someone developing an infection during a hospital stay is the type of occurrence that is always unavoidable.
 Again, most of these infections are preventable.
 When a healthcare professional is dealing with central lines, IV sites, catheters, open or recent wounds, or a surgical site, they should be vigilant and ensure that all measures are taken to keep infections from developing and spreading.